darup67/bamazon/README.md

 # About

 This command line interface app allows users to purchase items off of a fictitious store called Bamazon.
 The app utilizes Node.js and MySQL.
-To begin, clone this repo into your local device.
-Also, you will need MySQL and Node.js installed.
+To begin, clone this repo into your local machine.
+Also, you will need "MySQL" and "Node.js" installed on your local machine.

+Open up Bash or Terminal and run "node bamazonCustomer.js"

 # Dependencies: